Dean Acheson Legal Stage

-The United States Embassy in Luxembourg is pleased to announce that it is accepting applications for the Dean Acheson Legal Stage (traineeship/internship) Program in Luxembourg at the Court of Justice of the European Communities for 2013-2014.
+The United States Embassy in Luxembourg is pleased to announce that it is accepting applications for the Dean Acheson Legal Stage (traineeship/internship) Program in Luxembourg at the Court of Justice of the European Communities for 2014-2015.
 These stage opportunities for periods of not more than three months are offered to a limited number of students or recent graduates from select U.S. law schools.
-Applications must be submitted to Columbia Law School by April 25, 2013.
-Selected applications will be submitted by Columbia Law School to the U.S. Embassy in Luxembourg by May 3, 2013.
+Applications must be submitted to Columbia Law School by March 30th, 2014.

 Available Stage Periods at the European Court

 There are two possible Dean Acheson Legal Stage periods for 2014-2015:

 Some flexibility regarding dates may be possible at the discretion of the Judge or Advocate General to whom the Dean Acheson stagiaire is attached.
 Exact dates will be determined by the calendar of the Court.
 The maximum stage period is three months due to Luxembourg visa requirements for non-E.U. citizens.

 Three types of stage are available:

 With a Judge of the Court of Justice

 The Dean Acheson stagiaire works in the Chambers of a Judge of the Court of Justice in association with his or her referendaires (law clerks).
 The stagiaire is expected to assist the Judge and his or her referendaires as required.
 This experience offers an unparalleled opportunity to gain insight into a judicial process characteristic of the European Court, but very different from the American approach, involving a high degree of intellectual teamwork.
 Strong French language skills are essential.